Wittline/data-engineering-challenge-th/README.md

 ![image](https://user-images.githubusercontent.com/8701464/144096285-a0eda402-8a63-4483-a9c7-7f2e7b47dffe.png)

-- READY, the web scrapping process ws executed and the api exposed, lets try looking into this url: **http://127.0.0.1:8000/items/2**
+- Ready!.
+Web scraping process was executed and the fastApi App exposed, lets try looking into this url:: **http://127.0.0.1:8000/items/2**